samber/do/docs/docs/getting-started.md

 injector := do.New()
 ```

-## Service provider and invocation
+## Service registration and invocation

 Services can be declared as a singleton or a factory.
 In this example, we will create 2 services `Car` and `Engine`, with a simple dependency relation.